TEDx talk, "Relapse is Part of Recovery": https://www.youtube.com/watch?v=GVkL3glwL8g

-My name is Hufsa (Huff-suh).
-I am a Muslim woman, social worker, and standup comedian who has mental illness.
-Having transformed from a victim of my illness to a champion of recovery, I dedicate my life to helping other individuals with mental health diagnoses find treatment, recovery, and peace, as well as change the world’s view of mental health.
-I also believe that humor is a powerful tool for social change, thus I incorporate it in my life and work.
-I am currently a graduate student at California State University, Long Beach in the Master’s of Social Work program, and received a B.S. in Chemistry from Harvey Mudd College.
+Hufsa (Huff-suh) is a Muslim woman, social worker, and standup comedian with mental illness.
+Having transformed from a victim of her illness to a champion of recovery, Hufsa dedicates her life to helping other individuals with mental health diagnoses find treatment, recovery, and peace, as well as change the world's view of mental health.
+She also believes that humor is a powerful tool for social change, thus she incorporates it in her life and work.
+She is in near completion of my Master of Social Work at California State University, Long Beach, and received a B.S. in Chemistry from Harvey Mudd College.

-For my efforts, I won the Mental Health Association Hope & Courage Award, the National Alliance on Mental Illness Next Step Award, and many other accolades.
-I have served in the mental health field for 5 years as an advocate, educator, speaker, peer mentor, case manager, supervisor, Mental Health Services Act Steering Committee member, and Dayle McIntosh Center for the Disabled board member.
+For her efforts, she won the Mental Health Association Hope & Courage Award, the National Alliance on Mental Illness Next Step Award, and many other accolades.
+She has served in the mental health field for 7 years as an advocate, educator, speaker, peer mentor, case manager, supervisor, Mental Health Services Act Steering Committee member, and Dayle McIntosh Center for the Disabled board Vice President.

-- Panel member at the "Recovery: Promise of Hope" Orange County Health Care Agency training (online version seen by 2000+ people)
+-Panel member on "Recovery: The Promise of Hope" (online version seen by 3000+ people)

 - Mental Health Association (MHA) "Hope & Courage Award" for exceptional community service in mental health in 2017